andymckay/blog/_posts/2017-02-05-why-do-use-firefox.md

 * pretty much all the add-ons with a large install base [2] already exist on Chrome [3]

 So here's my statement: the **vast majority of users could switch to Chrome and get all the same extensions with almost identical functionality** [4].
 For a minority of users using extensions that do not exist in Chrome, you cannot.
-My guess at that number of users who cannot switch is under 1% of our user base [5].
+My guess at that number of users who cannot switch is well under 5% of our user base [5].

 So some people will complain loudly and argue this is the death of Firefox.
 Whilst I can see this might cause a switch for some people, I haven't yet seen the evidence behind this statement.
 To be frank, why haven't you already switched to another browser?